lawromwal/source-for-blue-green-webapp/README.md

 The current workshop is based upon this link and the CDK here is extended further to incorporate CodePipeline, Blue/Green Deployment on EKS with ALB.

-Note that currently CodeDeploy does not support deploying on EKS; thus this example instead uses CodeBuild to run commands to deploy the Containers on Pods, spawn the EKS Ingress controller and Ingress resource that takes the form of an Application Load Balancer (ALB).
+NOTE: CodeDeploy does not currently support deploying on EKS.
+So instead, we use CodeBuild to run the deploy of the Containers on Pods, spawn the EKS Ingress controller, and spawn the Ingress resource in the form of an Application Load Balancer (ALB).

 NOTE: If using the latest CDK version using "npm install -g aws-cdk" (without a version specification), the EKS construct must be modified to include version number too.